 Some of the treatments we may use are stem cell treatments where we would use your own stem cells to accelerate your rotator cuff healing or your own blood platelets, better known as Platelet Rich Plasma therapy.
-We offer a unique method for these treatments in that we couple them with comprehensive H3 Prolotherapy injections.
+We offer a unique method for these treatments in that we couple them with comprehensive Prolotherapy injections.

 NOTE: We do not offer stem cell injections to every patient.
-We have found PRP and Prolotherapy injections can offer the desired results of treatment without the need for stem cell therapy.
+We have found PRP and Prolotherapy injections can offer the desired results of the treatment without the need for stem cell therapy.

 Let’s help you with your research:

-A January 2018 study from South Korean doctors published in the Journal of Orthopaedic Surgery and Research (16) found a positive benefit of a combined bone marrow aspirate concentrate (stem cell) and platelet-rich plasma BMAC-PRP injection in patients with a partial tear of the rotator cuff tendon.
+A January 2018 study from South Korean doctors published in the Journal of Orthopaedic Surgery and Research (39) found a positive benefit of combined bone marrow aspirate concentrate (stem cell) and platelet-rich plasma BMAC-PRP injection in patients with a partial tear of the rotator cuff tendon.